noahmtnr/ines-autonomous-dispatching/README.md

 ### Instructions for Testing

-Testing can be done for one agent in more detail (see section "Detailled Individual Testing") or by comparing multiple agents on multiple metrics more generelly (see section "Benchmarking and Comparison")
+Testing can be done for one agent in more detail (see section "Detailled Individual Testing") or by comparing multiple agents on multiple metrics more generelly (see section "Benchmarking and Comparison").

-**Configuring Benchmarks and Running Comparison**
+**Configuring Agents and Running Comparison**
 We have multiple benchmarks to which a Reinforcement Learning Agent can be compared to.
 - Bookown Agent: Books 1 own ride from the start to the final hub.
 Finished.
 - Random Agent: Takes a random action (i.e., chooses any of the hubs) in each step.